MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-baseline/maturity-adoption-alignment.md

 ## Build and pre-deployment

-A number of technical and non-technical pre-requisites are required to successful migrate an environment.
+A number of technical and nontechnical prerequisites are required to successful migrate an environment.
 This process focuses on the decisions, readiness, and core infrastructure that proceeds a migration.

 **Minimum suggested activities:**